Apache SINGA: SINGA-Easy

-SINGA-Easy(ACM Multimedia 2021) is an easy-to-use deep learning framework built as a component of Apache SINGA to facilitate the adoption of deep learning algorithms and inference services by domain-specific domain application users (e.g., multimedia, medical image analysis).
-It provides distributed hyper-parameter tuning at the training stage, dynamic computational cost control at the inference stage, and intuitive user interactions with multimedia contents facilitated by model explanation.
+SINGA-Easy (ACM Multimedia 2021) is an easy-to-use deep learning framework built as a component of Apache SINGA to facilitate the adoption of deep learning algorithms and inference services by domain-specific domain application users (e.g., multimedia, medical image analysis).
+It provides distributed hyper-parameter tuning at the training stage, dynamic computational cost control at the inference stage, and intuitive user interactions with multimedia content facilitated by model explanation.
 To improve accuracy, it supports regularization methods for image and structured data regularizations (ACM SIGMOD 2023).
 To support the acceptance of domain users on the training results, SINGA-Easy provides an option for users to evaluate model performance from the model explanation perspective based on LIME and Grad-CAM.

 MLCask

-MLCask(IEEE ICDE 2021) is a pipeline management subsystem that manages machine learning pipelines, from data cleaning to data analytics, to ease the maintenance of evolving and versioning of machine learning pipelines for collaborative analytics.
+MLCask (IEEE ICDE 2021) is a pipeline management subsystem that manages machine learning pipelines, from data cleaning to data analytics, to ease the maintenance of evolving and versioning of machine learning pipelines for collaborative analytics.
 It serves to reduce the cost and facilitate adoption.
 MLCask supports a Git-like end-to-end ML life-cycle management.
 By leveraging the version history of pipeline components and workspace, MLCask can skip unchanged preprocessing steps to address the frequent retraining challenges.
 Its non-linear version control semantics and merge operation facilitate effective collaborative development of the pipeline.

+In-Database Model Selection

+Starting from version 4.1.0, Apache SINGA provides support for in-database model selection and inference in PostgreSQL.
+The system implements a resource-efficient two-phase model selection algorithm that incorporates both training-free and training-based model selection techniques.
+This model selection algorithm is integrated non-intrusively into PostgreSQL via stored procedures with optimizations on execution latency and memory consumption.
+The inclusion of in-database model selection empowers users to obtain high-performing models within their specified response time requirements.

 Applications

 Apache SINGA is in use at organizations such as NetEase, Carnegie Technologies, CBRE, Citigroup, JurongHealth Hospital, National University of Singapore, National University Hospital, Noblis, Shentilium Technologies, Singapore General Hospital, Tan Tock Seng Hospital, YZBigData, and others.
-Apache SINGA is used across applications in banking, education, finance,healthcare, real estate, software development, and other categories.
+Apache SINGA is used across applications in banking, education, finance, healthcare, real estate, software development, and other categories.